 Marko grew up in several places, speaking two languages, observing traditions of two religions and receiving an international education.
-He has lived long-term in three countries and nomadically across more than ninety.
+He has lived long-term in three countries and nomadically across more than one hundred.
 He does not entirely belong to any group and is an outsider to some degree no matter where he goes.
 This is at the core of his perspective.

 As a result, he has always related strongly to other multi-nationals, migrants, nomads and people of other mixed origins.
 Together they form a group of their own, always comparing one culture to another, questioning their membership and considering its meaning.
 With Defining Nationhood, he brings this process into the spotlight.